I’ve had a lot of guys ask me about the “Chris Pratt Workout,” lately…and it isn’t hard to see why. It’s one of the best workouts for men out there.

 The barbell squats are an exception, because you don’t want your legs to get too bulky.
 Lateral raises work best with lower weights, deadlifts work best with higher weights, and the push ups aren’t weighted, so more repetitions is required.

-The bulk of his diet likely consisted of a ton of vegetables.
+Most of his diet likely consisted of a ton of vegetables.
 Leafy greens, broccoli, kale, cauliflower, spinach, carrots, tomatoes, and more.
 These are voluminous and fill you up quickly, so you won’t experience too many hunger pangs.

-He also likely aimed to have 150 grams of protein per day—most of which probably came from lean meats, like chicken breast, pork loin, and 90% lean beef.
+He likely aimed to have 150 grams of protein per day—most of which probably came from lean meats, like chicken breast, pork loin, and 90% lean beef.
 This is important, because building muscle isn’t possible with anything less (at his height and weight).

 He probably threw in a small amount of carbohydrates, maybe 100 grams post workout, but not much more.

 Oh, and one more thing—I’m pretty sure that he did intermittent fasting, too.
 He got down to a pretty lean bodyfat percentage, and although intermittent fasting isn’t necessary to do so, it certainly helps a whole lot.

-If you’re doing the Chris Pratt workout routine, I recommend that you pair it with high intensity interval training twice a week.
+If you’re doing Chris Pratt’s training and workout routine, I recommend that you pair it with high intensity interval training twice a week.

 I recommend you do high intensity interval training (HIIT) on your off days, but time it so that you don’t work out 5 days in a row.

 The goal of doing this HIIT is to give your legs more of a workout—since the Chris Pratt routine doesn’t call for bulky legs, it only has one day of squats and deadlifts, with zero other leg exercises.

 I recommend you start off by walking 2 minutes, then sprint for 30 seconds.
 Rest for 1:30, and then sprint again for 30 seconds.

 As you can see from this slightly gay picture, Chris Pratt is probably around 10% bodyfat.
 This means that the majority of getting his abs to show will be from diet, but it’s also important to do some ab exercises.

-I recommend that you follow a high-repetition based abdominal workout routine, and do it twice a week.
-Something like this would work just fine:
+If you want to get six pack abs like like Star Lord here, I recommend that you follow a high-repetition based abdominal workout routine, and do it twice a week.

 I recommend that you do this ab routine after your Day A or B workouts, so putting it altogether, it might look something like this:

 This is crucial, because working out 5 days in a row is FAR too much.
-The absolute MOST that you want to work out is three days in a row.
+The absolute MOST that you want to workout is three days in a row.